Chinese Communist Revolution: Postwar situation

 The international situation for the Communists was unfavorable in 1945.
-At Yalta, the Allies had agreed to recognize Russia's claims in the Far East in exchange for a Soviet declaration of war on Japan.
+At Yalta, the Allies had agreed to recognize USSR claims in the Far East in exchange for a Soviet declaration of war on Japan.
 These claims included control of Port Arthur and joint control over the Chinese Eastern Railway, which Chiang reluctantly accepted in return for Soviet recognition of the KMT as the sole legitimate government of China.
 In that way, the Communists appeared to have lost their most likely ally.
 The American Dixie Mission had investigated the possibility of American support for the Communists, but although its findings were favorable, cooperation was stubbornly blocked by American Ambassador Patrick J. Hurley.
 Hurley and the powerful pro-Nationalist China Lobby orchestrated the recall or dismissal of American "China Hands" who favored cutting ties with the Nationalists or supporting the Communists, including John Service, Joseph Stilwell, and David Barrett.
 By mid-1945, the United States was firmly committed to supporting Chiang.
 According to William Blum, American aid included substantial amounts of mostly surplus military supplies, and loans were made to the KMT.
 In the two years following the Sino-Japanese War, the KMT had received $4.43 billion from the US—most of which was military aid.

 Japanese surrender and attempted negotiations

 On August 8, 1945, the Soviet Union invaded Manchuria, immediately altering the military situation in China.
 The Soviet invasion, among other contemporary developments, made Japan's defeat inevitable.
 Both the Kuomintang and the Chinese Communist Party immediately ordered their forces to take as much territory from the Japanese as possible, which would yield not just land, but also weapons and equipment from the defeated Japanese units.
-Although Chiang Kai-Shek was confident that he was in a strong position to win a civil war against the CCP, he also knew that if the Communists gained control of Japanese war material, the balance of power would change.
+Although Chiang Kai-shek was confident that he was in a strong position to win a civil war against the CCP, he also knew that if the Communists gained control of Japanese materiel, the balance of power would change.
 In order to buy time, and under American pressure to negotiate, Chiang Kai-shek reached out to Mao Zedong with a request that the latter fly to Chongqing to negotiate.
 At first, Mao demanded that Chiang grant the CCP certain conditions, but sustained pressure from Joseph Stalin made him realize the extent of the CCP's international isolation.
 On August 23, Mao told the Politburo that without Soviet backing, the CCP would have to make concessions to Chiang.